Log in

 Our outdoor WBGT calculator helps you automatically measure the wet bulb globe temperature quickly and efficiently without any complicated input.

-Calculating WBGT isn’t just for the weather geeks—it’s useful for anyone who spends time outdoors in the heat.
+Calculating WBGT isn’t just for the weather geeks—it’s essential for anyone who spends time outdoors in the heat.

 Whether you’re using a WBGT calculator or crunching the numbers yourself, understanding this metric can help you dodge heat-related illnesses and keep your cool, no matter how hot it gets!